pothitos/naxos/manual/Expressions.md

 A separate paragraph for the last two expressions _IntArr_`[`_Expression_`]` and _VarArr_`[`_Expression_`]` is dedicated, because they have to do with the special _element_ constraint.
-The name "element" comes from logic programming.
-For simplicity reasons, we suppose that the _Expression_ is simply the constrained variable _VarIndex_, that is used as an "index" in the array _IntArr_ or _VarArr_.
+The name “element” comes from logic programming.
+For simplicity reasons, we suppose that the _Expression_ is simply the constrained variable _VarIndex_, that is used as an “index” in the array _IntArr_ or _VarArr_.
 Note that _IntArr_ is an array containing _integer_ values, because it is an `NsDeque<NsInt>` instance.
 On the other hand the array _VarArr_ does contain